 The weights correspond to the synaptic efficiency of the inputs to the neuron which model the net effect on the input current.
 Sometimes models include a fixed additional bias term at the input, which will affect how the neuron behaves with the next non-linear term.
+A fixed bias can be modeled as a fixed input, so the math is the same.

-Stage 2: Point-wuise non-linearity
+Stage 2: Point-wise non-linearity

-Popular forms are "sigmoidal" or approximately so: logistic function, arctan(), semi-linear function These are sometimes called "point" non-linearities.
-The non-linearity is a scalar function of a scalar--it isn't a non-linear combination of interacting inputs.
+The linear weighted sum is then fed through a simple non-linearity.
+Popular forms are "sigmoidal" or approximately so: logistic function, arctan(), semi-linear function.
+These are sometimes called "point" non-linearities, because the non-linearity is a scalar function of a scalar input (the sum of the synaptic inputs)--it isn't a non-linear combination of interacting inputs.
 The standard sigmoidal shaped non-linearity captures both the effects of small signal compression (e.g. recall threshold resulting from the leaky integrate and fire model) and large signal saturation on the output frequency of firing (recall the effect of the absolute refractory period).